tianjianl/arxiv-competition/README.md

 `submission.csv` is the unsmoothed output and `submission_cs.csv` is the smoothed output of the model.

 - `graphmodel_1.py`contains the code for our graph neural network with residual connections.
-- `correctandsmooth.py`contains the code for the Compare & Smooth trick described in [this paper](https://arxiv.org/abs/2010.13993)
+- `correctandsmooth.py`contains the code for the Correct & Smooth trick described in [this paper](https://arxiv.org/abs/2010.13993)
 - `unimpmodel.py` contains the code for the Baidu UniMP model described in [this paper](https://arxiv.org/pdf/2009.03509)

 ## Papers Related